willtim/Atavachron/README.md

     $ atavachron verify 107 -r file:/home/tim/test-repo

+### Add an additional access key

+To create an additional access key with its own password, use the following:

+    $ atavachron keys --add karen -r file:/home/tim/test-repo

+Note that currently keys can only be revoked by deleting them manually from the Store, e.g. by using the Amazon S3 dashboard.

 ### Backing up to Amazon S3

 To backup to Amazon S3, we provide a URL using an S3 protocol prefix to a regional hostname and bucket.
 A list of all the Amazon regional endpoints can be found [here](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 Currently the credentials must be provided in an ".s3cfg" configuration file.